 How many different rhythms can you make by putting two drums on the wheel?

-What happens when you try and fit the triomino pieces into these
+What happens when you try and fit the triomino pieces into these two grids?

 Use the interactivity to help get a feel for this problem and to find out all the possible ways the balls could land.

 Investigate the smallest number of moves it takes to turn these mats upside-down if you can only turn exactly three at a time.

 An activity making various patterns with 2 x 1 rectangular tiles.

 How many different ways can you find to join three equilateral triangles together?
 Can you convince us that you have found them all?